 Production and Engineering.
 We developed a prototype and alpha build Endurance models including multiple skateboards for testing and validating the truck and future development opportunities.
 We are in the process of building more than 50 beta models that we will use to further refine the Endurance through crash, engineering and validation testing.
 We also expect to use these beta vehicles for demonstrations to customers.
-We have passed two of the most difficult crash tests - frontal and pole - in independent third party testing and our vehicles are performing as planned during other durability and validation tests.
+We have passed two of the most difficult crash tests - frontal and pole - and vehicles are performing as planned during other durability and validation tests.
 We continue to expect to achieve a 5 star crash test rating.